MALLER-LAGOON/latex-for-facebook/README.md

 # Latex for Facebook
 Equations, formulas in Facebook.
 Very easy to use.

+### Announcement
+**tl;dr**: Looking for new maintainer.
+Contact me `gmunkhbaatarmn@gmail.com`

+In beginning I made this for my friend.
+But surprisingly many people uses this.
+Now I don't have enough time for this extension.
+If you want to maintain this extension and like to develop this extension I like to give you this extension's full access.

 ### How to use
 Simply write `$` to before and after your LaTeX code.